OCA/account-financial-tools/account_move_line_purchase_info/readme/USAGE.md

-The purchase order line will be automatically copied to the journal items.
+Give the users that need the purchase information the *Purchase info in Journal Items* access group.

-- When a supplier invoice is created referencing purchase orders, the purchase order line will be copied to the corresponding journal item.
+Those users will then see the purchase order and the purchase order line on the journal items and on the journal entries, and they will be able to group and filter the journal items by them.
-- When a stock move is validated and generates a journal entry, the purchase order line is copied to the account move line.